 Topic: “Evolution and Adaptation of the Human Hand”

 Lead Scientist, Microbiology Research Unit, USDA-ARS, Athens, GA

 Topic: “The top ten worst jobs in science: my career at #2”

-As always, we in biology welcome your visit and would love to hear from you.
-Please send us your current contact details and let us know what you are doing in your life after Southern.
+As always, we in Biology welcome your visit and would love to hear from you.
+Please let us know what you are doing in your life after Southern.